reneealexiis/credit-risk-classification/README.md

 ## Summary

 In summary, the model does a great job at identifying high-risk loans, with a precision of 0.84 and a recall of 0.94.
 This means it correctly finds most of the actual high-risk loans and balances accuracy well.
-Overall, the logistic regression model is very effective in predicting both safe and high-risk loans, showing high accuracy and strong performance for both categories.
+Overall, the logistic regression model is effective in predicting both safe and high-risk loans, showing high accuracy and strong performance for both categories.

 ### Instructions to Final Work